 - I-94 form: Since 2014, your I-94 information is endorsed electronically.
 Once you return, remember to print a new I-94 from Customs and Border Protection

 - We recommend that you take an official copy of your transcript with you when you travel.
 It will demonstrate that you are enrolled full time and that you are a successful student.

 - Course Registration for the next semester: Make sure you register for the next semester’s courses before requesting your official transcript so that they show up on your record.
 It is helpful to have evidence of course registration when re-entering the U.S.

 - If you would like a letter for travel purposes or to verify your enrollment please contact the International Programs Office with your UHV ID and reason for requesting the letter.
 IPO will issue an Enrollment Verification Letter in 1-2 business days.

 Optional Practical Training Students

 If you have completed your studies, you should NOT travel while waiting for your EAD card (Employment Authorization Document).
 Once you receive your EAD card, it is still very risky to travel while on OPT.
 You might not be allowed re-entry because your academic program is completed.
-As of February 2005, you must have a job offer to re-enter the U.S.
+OPT students must have a job offer to re-enter the U.S.